odinhg/multipersistence_nix/README.md

 Run `uv run generate_plots.py` to compute and plot the Hilbert function for the (unsliced) rhomboid tiling and the core Delaunay bifiltrations.
 By default, three point clouds sampled from $S^1$ with varying amounts of outliers will be used.
 Plots are saved in `plots/`.

+#### Size benchmarks for the Delaunay core bifiltration

+Run `uv run benchmark_delaunay_core.py` to run benchmarks on larger point clouds (only for the Delaunay core bifiltration).
+The results are saved to `results/delaunay_core_benchmark_results.txt` by default.

 ## Related papers